Rui2018/sp18-202-horizon-zero-dawn/Project Journal.md

 ### What blockers I have:
 1. Need to get familiar with greenfoot.

+### XP values:
+Simplicity: Learn to take small simple steps to our goal.
+Decomposite one kind of composite task to several small easier tasks and try to complete them gradually.

 ## Team Member name:
 Shikai Jin
 ### What I did since the last weekly scrum: